-- Belongings: Try not to take valuables to the beach with you, put phones and cameras in a bag, zip it up and tuck the bag well out of sight or even fasten it to the sunbed if you can.
+- Belongings: Try not to take valuables to the beach with you, put phones and cameras in a bag, zip it up and tuck the bag well out of sight.
 Opportunist thieves will not want to attract attention to themselves by having to rummage through your belongings.

 - Water sports: Always make sure you are in the correct zoned beach area.
 If you are renting kit then use a recommended company and check that they have insurance, always wear any life jacket provided and listen to the guidelines given to you.
 Again, make sure you tell someone where you are going and never do water sports after consuming alcohol.

 - Diving: Never ever dive off rocks or jetties unless you know what is under the water and how deep it is.
 Having fun in the water is a great part of the beach holidays so make sure you stay safe.